-MONTHLY WRITING CONTEST: Welcome to the international writing contests for people of all ages and life stages.
-Answer the real-world writing prompt each month to share your thoughts and experiences as we make the world a better place, one story at a time.
+MONTHLY WRITING CONTESTS: StageofLife.com hosts monthly international writing contests for people of all ages and life stages.
+Answer the real-world writing prompt below to share your thoughts and experiences as we change the world, one story at a time.
 View winners of past writing contests.

 Writing Contest Topic: Mobile Apps